Living with us

 Meal Plans and Dining Options

-The University, in unique circumstances, may exempt a student from the required meal plan for a documented medical condition or religious dietary observance.
-To request this exemption for 2013-2014, the student must complete and submit the Meal Plan Exemption form.
+Arizona State University, in unique circumstances, may exempt a student from the required meal plan for a documented medical condition or religious dietary observance.
+To request this exemption for 2015-2016, the student must complete and submit the Meal Plan Exemption form.

 Housing and Dining Rates

-The 2013-2014 housing and dining rates list cost separately for housing and meal plans.
-Please visit Housing and Dining Rates to see the rates for your campus.
-2014-2015 rates will be posted once they have been approved by the Arizona Board or Regents, which will be around the end of March, 2014.
+The 2015-2016 housing and dining rates list cost separately for housing and meal plans.
+Please visit Housing and Dining Rates to see the rates for your campus. *Please note that the rates published are for the 2014-2015 year.
+Rates are subject to change for the 2015-2016 academic year pending approval.

 University Housing is pleased to offer residential living options to students with families at our Polytechnic campus.
-Students must be enrolled for a minimum of 6 credit hours per semester during the Fall and Spring semesters at ASU.
-Student status and eligibility to remain in residential living will be verified during each academic semester.
-To remain eligible for housing, students must maintain enrollment in at least 6 credit hours throughout the term and must be making consistent progress toward a degree.
+Students must maintain enrollment in nine (9) credit hours per semester during the Fall and Spring and one (1) credit hour during the summer at ASU and must be making consistent progress toward a degree.
+Student status and eligibility to remain in residential living will be verified during each month.
 When a student withdraws or is withdrawn from a class for any reason, it is the student's responsibility to inform University Housing.

 By signing a license agreement with University Housing, the student gives permission for the college or university to release directory and credit-hour verification and financial aid information relative to the student's eligibility and priority assignment status (as per the Family Education Rights and Privacy Act of 1974).

-Follow these simple steps to complete your application for Family Housing at the Polytechnic Campus:
+Follow these simple steps to complete your application at the Polytechnic Campus: